CraigDT/markdown-cv/index.md

 The Cyber Defence Team is responsible for evaluation, selection and implementation of Ever Nimble's managed Cyber Security tooling.
 This includes deployment and configuration of CrowdStrike Falcon, Proofpoint email security, Avanan email and collaboration protection, Threatlocker Application Control and Threat Defence Managed SOC/SIEM platform, amongst others.

-As the Team Leader for Cyber Defence I was involved in cyber operations, building up new standards and procedures, improving alerting to reduce noise and acting as an escalation point for our Cyber Response Team.
-I also provided our consulting customers with professional services support when they were implementing new cyber security solutions, including CrowdStrike and Avanan.
+As the Team Leader for Cyber Defence I was involved in cyber operations, building up new standards and procedures, improving alerting to reduce noise and acting as an escalation point for the Cyber Response Team.
+I also provided consulting customers with professional services for implementing new cyber security solutions, including CrowdStrike and Avanan.
 I was also heavily involved in the security configuration of Microsoft 365, including developing and implementing security standards for multi-factor authentication and conditional access.

 *Key Achievements*
-* Improvement of CrowdStrike Falcon workflows, policies and standards
+* Improvement of CrowdStrike Falcon workflows, policies and standards.
-* Design and deployment of Microsoft 365 Security Standards, including implementation of Conditional Access Policies
+* Design and deployment of Microsoft 365 Security Standards, including implementation of Conditional Access Policies.
 * Evaluation, selection and implementation of Threat Defence managed SOC/SIEM platform.

 `Aug 2021 - Oct 2022`